London Conference of 1939: Meetings with Zionist Jewish Agency delegation

 The Jewish Agency delegation was led by Chaim Weizmann, the chairman of the World Zionist Organization, but it was David Ben-Gurion, the leader of the Jewish Agency, who dominated decisions.
 It was Ben Gurion who argued that the delegation should be in the name of the Zionist Jewish Agency, rather than the Jewish delegation.
 However, since it claimed to represent all Jews, it included some non-Zionists such as Sholem Asch and Lord Melchett as well as the president of Agudat Yisrael.
 American Zionists included Rabbi Stephen Wise and Rose Jacobs.
 British Zionists included Selig Brodetsky.
 A sign of Ben Gurion's power was his success in blocking Lord Herbert Samuel's membership in the delegation.

 Other members of the delegation were Moshe Sharett, Leonard Stein and Berl Katznelson.
 Blanche Dugdale and Doris May also attended.

 The conference marked Ben Gurion's becoming the prime mover in Zionist policy-making.
-It also saw a change in his thinking towards what he called "combative Zionism".
-He believed that the Yeshuv in Palestine was strong enough to defend itself and could kill the Arab Palestinians easily.
-Out of its 440,000, around 45,000 were armed.
-His priority was continued and increased immigration, particularly young people of military age.
+It also saw a change in his thinking towards what he referred to in his diaries as "combative Zionism".
+He believed that the Yeshuv in Palestine needed to become strong enough to defend itself in the event all out war broke out.
+Out of its 440,000, between 25,000 and 40,000 are estimated to have been armed.
+Ben Gurion's priority was continued and increased immigration, particularly young people of military age.

 After the opening ceremony, the meetings were chaired by MacDonald.
 Weizmann's presentation of the Jewish Agency position reduced to four points: